PreciselyData/dis-api-standards/docs/PreciselyAPIDesignGuidelines.md

 operation.

-Additionally, said operations might be performed out of order (asynchronously), which could cause catastrophic results during edits or publishing actions.
+Additionally, said operations might be performed out of order (asynchronously), which could cause catastrophic results when editing or publishing.

 **Avoid using mixed-case resource and sub-resource names.**